Last updated October 7.

-We’ve been distributing a newsletter to students each Wednesday with internship leads and will continue to update you through December.
+We will be distributing a newsletter to students each Wednesday with internship leads and will continue to update you through March.
 Remote internships can also be identified in our database by clicking on the COVID-19 banner.

 What are the dates for the remote internships at UCDC?

 How many hours per week are students expected to work?

 Students intern 24-32 hours of work per week.
 Schedules are determined by agreement between the internship supervisor and the student.
 Additional hours are permitted if both parties agree.